Kate BystrovaKB

 Use audience research tools like Sparktoro to help you do this (we have a whole list of tools and advice on how to build a media list).

-Then, get your lists into something that will help you keep track of how each contact engages with your content, namely, a CRM – like Prezly.
+Then, get your lists into something that will help you keep track of how each contact engages with your content, namely, a PR CRM - like Prezly.

 If you use Prezly for your PR work, this part is easy – just select your spreadsheet of contacts and hit "import", or add them manually to your CRM.
 If you aren't currently using a CRM to manage your contact lists but want to try it, start a free trial of Prezly here.